priyank59/AI-Gini/README.md

 5. [Link to Generate your openAI api key](https://platform.openai.com/api-keys)
 6. After Generating you need to place your key in ```src/components/InputComponent.tsx```
-7. Here you will place the code `Authorization': 'Bearer XXXXXXXXXXXXXXX`.
+7. Here you will modify the code `Authorization': 'Bearer XXXXXXXXXXXXXXX`.
 Replace the xxxxxxx with your API Key
 8. Cheers, You have come a long way.
 Now, just few steps to use the app.
 9. Run the Server: `npm run dev`
 10. Run the app by using this link (http://localhost:3000)